-These fudgy and rich Peppermint Bark Cookies make the perfect seasonal treat.
+These fudgy and rich Chocolate Peppermint Cookies make the perfect seasonal treat.
 They're loaded with chopped peppermint bark, milk chocolate, and white chocolate.
 For these cookies, we're using a boxed brownie mix to keep the process as easy as possible during the busy holiday season.

 3/4cup (113g) peppermint bark(1, 3.5 ounce bar),coarsely chopped (Ghirardelli is a great brand)